Garfield Gets Real: Plot

-Garfield lives with dog Odie and owner Jon Arbuckle in a world inhabited by comic/cartoon characters.
-Garfield and the gang work at the Comic Studios with other comic strip characters, such as his girlfriend Arlene, frenemy Nermal, Billy Bear, Randy Rabbit, & inventor Wally Stegman & his wife, Bonita, where the comics are made in their world and sent to the real world where it's made in books & newspapers.
-Garfield is tired of the old jokes his friends crack and is bored with life in Toon World and longs to go to the real world.
+Garfield lives with dog Odie and owner Jon Arbuckle in a world inhabited by cartoon characters.
+They work at the Comic Studios with other comic strip characters, such as his girlfriend Arlene, frenemy Nermal, Billy Bear, Randy Rabbit, & inventor Wally Stegman & his wife, Bonita, where the comics are made in their world.
+The comics are then sent to the real world where they're made in books & newspapers.
+Garfield is tired of the old jokes his friends crack and is bored with life in Toon World, so he longs to go to the real world.
 The Garfield Comic Strip requires a bone for Odie, but he does not want to return it to the prop boy and tries to hide it.
 However, he accidentally makes the bone go through the screen in the studio, causing it to be sucked into the real world.

-Eli, the head technician, explains to the toons that the screen separates Toon World and the Real World with no way back.
+Eli, the head technician, explains to the toons that the screen separates Toon World and the real world with no way back.
 Garfield sees his chance for a change in life and goes through the screen without anyone noticing.
-As soon as he enters the Real World, the toons discover this on their projector and Eli blocks the patch in the screen border by taping special tape on it, so no one can gain access to the real world.
-However, Odie jumps onto the screen trying to get his bone which is on the screen but actually is in the real world and gets sucked there as well before the patch is sealed, making Garfield and Odie permanently stuck in the real world.
+As soon as he enters the Real World, the characters discover this on their projector.
+Eli blocks the patch in the screen border by putting special tape on it so no one can gain access to the real world.
+However, Odie jumps onto the screen trying to get his bone, which is on the screen but actually is in the real world.
+He gets sucked there as well before the patch is sealed, making Garfield and Odie permanently stuck in the real world.
 Garfield tries to get Odie back to Toon World, but due to him not listening to Eli's warnings, fails to do so.
-Odie gets his bone back and he and Garfield go find some food.
+Odie gets his bone back and finds some food with Garfield.
 While trying to get used to their new surroundings, Garfield meets an alley cat named Shecky who yearns to be a star.
-Meanwhile, Odie is chased by a gang of Chihuahuas who want his bone, but Garfield helps him by grabbing the bone and running through a hole in a tree which is small for the Chihuahua's fat owner to get through.
+Meanwhile, Odie is chased by a gang of Chihuahuas who want his bone, but Garfield helps him by grabbing the bone and running through a hole in a tree that is small for the Chihuahua's fat owner to get through.